Dereliction to distinction at Erddig

 Erddig 40th anniversary

-27 June marks 40 years since Prince Charles declared Erddig open to the public after a mighty four-year restoration.
+On 27 June 2017 we celebrated 40 years since Prince Charles declared Erddig open to the public after a mighty four-year restoration.

 " We were intruders in a landscape that had been taken over by mother nature."